Getting in on the best Vancouver whale watching tours is the easiest way to make our city unforgettable.

 Whale Watching Vancouver Discount

-With a typical Google search, you might think you can find Vancouver whale watching discounts.
+With a typical Google search, you might think you can grab yourself a tidy 50% discount – I wish!

 The problem is that these websites are ‘click farms’ with fake codes to get you to their PPC (Pay Per Click) website.

-Unfortunately, Vancouver whale watching prices have only been going up for years – so get them while it’s comparatively cheap!
+Unfortunately, whale tour prices have only been going up for years, so maybe it’s time to get them while they are comparatively cheap!

 How to Book Vancouver Whale Watching Tickets

-Warning: For environmental reasons, whale watching tours of Vancouver run at limited capacities.
+Warning: For environmental reasons, these tours run at limited capacities.
 Ensure you book your tickets way in advance or it’s likely you’ll find your dates fully booked.

-Booking tickets for Vancouver orca tours is as simple as a purchase on Amazon – in fact, it’s even faster.
+Booking tickets for Vancouver orca tours is as simple as purchasing them on Amazon—in fact, it’s even faster.

 Here, I’ll walk you through the process with our top whale watching tour: Vancouver Whale Watch.

-The same is valid for all the links here, but since it’s my #1 recommend whale tour I’ll choose this.
+The same is valid for all the links here, but since it’s my #1 recommended whale tour I’ll choose this.

 1. Open the Vancouver Whale Tour of Your Choice